donald and mj

 I hope you don't expect to impress anyone with a brain by posting stuff from Forbes.com.
 Biased crap at best.
 It's moronic to say that Bernie Sanders doesn't know much about Trade.
 It's more than startling that you of all people would push this crap.
 NAFTA was a disaster for American Workers as will the TPP be as well.

 G13 -- U give me a headache !-- Government is comprimise !-- For 8 years the Republican party has blocked almost all Congress's business!-- Thier comprise always hinged on ending Obama care !-- It seems the Republican party spent the last 8 years to bend Obama to thier will -- No comprise! --- The whole republican agent was to reverse any thing Obama did !--- Thier job is to negotiate the budget and pass laws !--- Surprised someone hasn't proposed a bill that would legalized weed and add an ammendment that eliminates Obama care !-- The Republicans try to use this to roll back any thing Obama accomplished! --The 3 areas of Congress -- The Judicial who decide if a law is legal -- 2 sections of Congress that between them pass bills then send them to the President who can sign them into law - veto them or do nothing and after a certain amount t of time they become law anyway !-- If the president vets a bill it goes back to Congress where if they can get a 2/3 majority they can over ride the president's veto !-- Until the Rebublican machine learns to negotiate then there will be no action from congress !-- The Republicans has refused anything less than stop Obama !-- No negotiating !-- Until that changes nothing will be done !
-In my opinion the Tea Party has fractured the Republican party !--Even the RNC don't want political name to be the candidate !-- They have to settle for Ted Cruz -- Ha!Ha!
+In my opinion the Tea Party has fractured the Republican party !--Even the RNC don't want Trump to be the candidate !-- They have to settle for Ted Cruz -- Ha!Ha!
 Because of that they have handed the next president to the democratic party !--- This is only an observation --I have no party affiliation !-- As a pot farmer to me it's like choosing who will put me in jail if they catch me !

 I hope you don't expect to impress anyone with a brain by posting stuff from Forbes.com.
 Biased crap at best.
 It's moronic to say that Bernie Sanders doesn't know much about Trade.
 It's more than startling that you of all people would push this crap.
 NAFTA was a disaster for American Workers as will the TPP be as well.